wp-sms/wp-sms/readme.txt

 * Zain.im

 = What are the differences between Free and Pro Pack versions? =
-* User Verification Registration through SMS
+* Login, 2FA and OTP with SMS
 * Scheduled sending SMS
 * Professional support & ticketing
 * More supported gateways (listed above)
+* Compatibility with Bitly.com for shortening URLs in SMS messages.
 * Integrations with more plugins as listed below:
  * Integration with BuddyPress: You can add mobile number fields to the profile page, send SMS to users when they’re mentioned in a post, and send SMS to users when they comment on a post.
  * Integration with WooCommerce: Order SMS notifications, verify customer mobile number during the checkout, SMS notification to customers and subscribers for new products, SMS notification for administrator when the stock is low, and also you can send SMS to customers when the order status is changed.